Brad Butt

-Brad Butt (born May 10, 1967) is a Canadian politician who was elected to the House of Commons of Canada in the 2011 election.
+Brad Butt (born May 10, 1967) is a Canadian politician who served as Member of Parliament (MP) for the Greater Toronto Area riding of Mississauga—Streetsville from 2011 to 2015.
+He served as a member of the Conservative party.

 He represented the electoral district of Mississauga—Streetsville as a member of the Conservative Party until his defeat in the 2015 election.
 Before winning his seat in 2011, Butt had been a political commentator on Mississauga Cable 10 for many years, and president & CEO of the Greater Toronto Apartment Association since May 1999.

 Early life

 Butt is the son of the late Terry Butt, property developer and Ward 7 city councillor for Mississauga City Council.

 Early Political Career

 Butt first ran for public office in Mississauga Ward 7 city council in the 1988 municipal election and later in 1991 in Ward 1.
 Butt also ran for the Progressive Conservative Party of Ontario in the 1990 election in the provincial riding of Mississauga East.

 Butt ran for the Canadian Alliance in the 2000 election in the federal riding of Mississauga South.